-OVERVİEW
+OVERVIEW

-This plan is for development of the Enable India product by a small group, whose name is Enlightenment, of senior standing computer engineering students consisting of five individuals: Emmar, Eray, Ferhat, Osman, and Özge.
+This plan is for development of the Enable India product by a small groupwhich is called Enlightenment consisting of five senior standing computer engineering students consisting of five individuals: Emmar, Eray, Ferhat, Osman, and Özge.

 The Enable India product is to develop a software product to support the Enable India (EI) that helps visually impaired people.
 First of all, this project is a term project of software engineering course.
 Secondly, this project is a registered SCORE project and Kapil Wasmani is the advisor from Microsoft Research.